Home » Technology » Difference Between SAN and NAS & Which is Right for Business

 3. How does SAN differ from NAS based on performance?

 Compared to NAS, SAN generally provides higher performance due to its block-level storage access.
 It is often utilized for tasks like management, database, and transaction processes.
-NAS is easier to manage and Userfriendly.
+NAS is easier to manage and User-friendly.

 4. Can I use both SAN and NAS?